Deep Learning-Based Human Pose Estimation: A Survey: Introduction

-In the following sections, we will cover various aspects of recent advances in HPE with deep learning.

-We first overview the human body modeling techniques in \textsection~\ref{model}.
-Then, HPE is divided into two main categories: 2D HPE (\textsection~\ref{2D}) and 3D HPE (\textsection~\ref{3D}).
+HPE is divided into two main categories: 2D HPE (\textsection~\ref{2D}) and 3D HPE (\textsection~\ref{3D}).
 Fig. \ref{fig:Taxonomy} shows the taxonomy of deep learning methods for HPE.
 According to the number of people, 2D HPE methods are categorized into single-person and multi-person settings.
-For single-person methods (\textsection~\ref{2DsingleHPE}), there are two categories of deep learning-based methods: (1) regression methods, which directly build a mapping from input images to body joint coordinates by employing deep learning-based regressors; (2) body part detection methods, which consist of two steps: the first step involves generating heatmaps of keypoints (i.e., joints) for body part localization, and the second step involves assembling these detected keypoints into whole body pose or skeleton.
-For multi-person methods (\textsection~\ref{2D multi-person}), there are also two types of deep learning-based methods: (1) top-down methods, which construct human body poses by detecting the people first and then utilizing single-person HPE to predict the keypoints for each person; (2) bottom-up methods, which first detect body keypoints without knowing the number of people, then group the keypoints into individual poses.
+For single-person methods (\textsection~\ref{2DsingleHPE}), there are two categories: regression methods and heatmap-based methods.
+For multi-person methods (\textsection~\ref{2D multi-person}), there are also two types of methods: top-down methods and bottom-up methods.

 3D HPE methods are classified according to the input source types: monocular RGB images and videos (\textsection~\ref{3drgb}), or other sensors (e.g., inertial measurement unit sensors, \textsection~\ref{3dother}).
-The majority of these methods use monocular RGB images and videos, and they are further divided into single-view and multi-view methods.
-Single-view methods are then separated by single-person versus multi-person.
+The majority of these methods use monocular RGB images and videos, and they are further divided into single-view single-person (\textsection~\ref{3d1view1person}); single-view multi-person (\textsection~\ref{3d1viewnperson}); and multi-view methods (\textsection~\ref{3dmultiview}).
 Multi-view settings are deployed mainly for multi-person pose estimation.
 Hence, single-person or multi-person is not specified in this category.

 Next, depending on the 2D and 3D HPE pipelines, the datasets and evaluation metrics commonly used are summarized followed by a comparison of results of the promising methods (\textsection~\ref{dataset}).
 In addition, various applications of HPE such as AR/VR are mentioned (\textsection~\ref{Application}).
-Finally, the paper ends by an insightful discussion of some promising directions for future research (\textsection~\ref{Discussion}).
+Finally, the paper ends by an thorough discussion of some promising directions for future research (\textsection~\ref{Discussion}).